Halep recovers to beat Hercog, Venus wins in Miami

 Hercog, ranked 93rd in the world, pushed Halep all the way in the second set but the Romanian dominated the tiebreak to turn the match around and eventually triumphed 5-7 7-6(1) 6-2.

+“It was not easy at all,” Halep said.
+“I think the level was very, very high.
+She played unbelievable.
+If she keeps playing like this, she can be top 20 easy.”

-She will face three-time Miami Open champion Venus Williams in the fourth round after the American beat Russian 14th seed Daria Kasatkina 6-3 6-1.
+Halep faces three-time Miami Open champion Venus Williams in the fourth round after the American won 6-3 6-1 against Russian 14th seed Daria Kasatkina, who failed to hold serve once.

 World number three Halep avoided becoming the third major player to exit the tournament in two days.